aesthetic-suite/framework/docs/about-system.md

 ## Brand

 Brand is much more than a name and a logo.
 It’s the values that define your unique identity and what makes you stand out from others.
-This is represented by an overarching vision, accompanying design principles, guidelines, and more.
+This is represented by the following that ask the questions of "who is our target audience?", "how will they use it?", "how can we improve the experience?", so on and so forth.

+- **Vision** - The overarching goal you are aiming for and the reason for creating the product.
+- **Principles** - List of design principles that guide UI/UX product decisions.
+- **Guidelines** - A set of recommendations on how to apply principles to provide a positive user experience.
+- **Best practices** - Rules for correctly utilizing the system for consumers.
+- **Core values** - The fundamental beliefs of the company or product that guide behavior.
+- **Terminology** - Definitions and meanings specific to the brand.

 ## Language

-The visual aspects of a design system is known as a design language, and is divided into the following categories:
+The visual aspects of a design system is known as a design language.
+This language defines low-level primitives that cascade to all parts of the system.
+These aspects are divided into the following
+categories:

-- **Borders** - Border widths and rounding.
+- **Borders** - Border widths and corner rounding.
 - **Elevation** - Shadows and depths.
 - **Iconography** - _(Coming soon)_
 - **Motion** - _(Coming soon)_
-- **Responsive/Adaptive** - Breakpoints, strategies, and scaling.
+- **Responsive/Adaptive** - Breakpoints, strategies, and dynamic scaling.
 - **Spacing** - Spacing algorithms and multipliers.
 - **Typography** - Text/heading fonts, sizing, and letter spacing.

 ## Themes

-While the design language defines aspects and primitives, a theme defines colors, palettes, and states.
+While the language defines aspects and primitives, a theme defines colors, palettes, and states.
 With this approach, a design system may have multiple visual variations through themes, while adhering to and inheriting the same primitives.

 Themes are represented using a tree structure, where the root of the hierarchy is the design language/system, with each branch or leaf being a theme.
 Because this is a tree, themes may extend